 Grand Total Cost: $4,506 ($6,106 if we paid for flights)

 Other Tips for a Disney Vacation:

-- Definitely use a Disney travel agent.
+- Use a Disney travel agent.
 They are free to use and are tremendously helpful.
-They are paid by Disney for helping out so their cost is baked into the price whether you use them or not.
+Disney pays them for helping out, so their cost is baked into the price whether you use them or not.

 - Magic Bands are well worth the cost.
 It was so nice not having to fumble with ticket cards at the gates.
 Also, they are waterproof, so it was nice to go to the pool without a wallet or keys.

-- Make restaurant reservations 60 days prior to your trip.
+- Make restaurant reservations 60 days before your trip.
 Wake up early (4 or 5 am) to ensure you get your preferred time slots.
-If you are working with a Disney travel agent they should take care of this for you if you send them a list of restaurant preferences in advance.
-Reservations are required for any sit down restaurants.
+If you are working with a Disney travel agent, they should take care of this for you if you send them a list of restaurant preferences in advance.
+Reservations are required for any sit-down restaurants.

-- We traveled with our nieces who were 11 months and 2-years-old.
-Basically everything was free for them.
-Once they turn three that all goes out the window.
-I’m guessing we paid about $1,000 more bringing a 3-year-old as opposed to if she was still 2-years-old.
+- We traveled with our nieces, who were 11 months and 2-years-old.
+Basically, everything was free for them.
+Once they turn three, that all goes out the window.
+I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2-years-old.

-- If you are traveling with other family, be sure to link your accounts on the My Disney Experience app.
+- If you are traveling with other families, be sure to link your accounts on the My Disney Experience app.
 Again, your travel agent should help to set everything up.
-This app is your lifeline for everything at Disney so make sure you spend some time exploring the app before your trip.
+This app is your lifeline for everything at Disney, so make sure you spend some time exploring the app before your trip.

-- Bring or rent a stroller for any kids at minimum 5 and under.
-Our 3 year old absolutely needed it.
-Even our 7 year old got tired walking around.
-We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our 3 year old wanted to walk.
+- Bring or rent a stroller for any kids at minimum five and under.
+Our three-year-old needed it.
+Even our seven-year-old got tired of walking around.
+We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our three-year-old wanted to walk.
 I also carried him towards the end of the day a few times.